Arkady Sidorov: Career

 In 1947, Sidorov wrote a column for the Bolshevik newspaper Культура и жизнь (Culture and Life) attacking the lectures of the Jewish MSU professor and academician Isaak Mints who, at that time, was a dominant figure in the teaching of Soviet history.
-Sidorov's attack on Mints coincided with Joseph Stalin's thinly veiled anti-Semitic campaign against the "rootless cosmopolitans" who were characterised as lacking in patriotism, holding ideologically incorrect views, and not ethnically Russian.
+Sidorov's attack on Mints coincided with Joseph Stalin's thinly veiled antisemitic campaign against the "rootless cosmopolitans" who were characterised as lacking in patriotism, holding ideologically incorrect views, and not ethnically Russian.
 Sidorov's supporters tended to be from a party activist or ex-military background that contrasted with the more traditional academic background of the alleged "cosmopolitans", many of whom were Jewish.
 In addition to Mints's circle, Sidorov attacked Édourd Burdzhalov, whose wife was Jewish, and the Jewish historians Nikolai Rubinshtein and E. N. Gorodetskii.
 Following a sustained campaign by Sidorov, Mints lost most of his academic positions by 1949 while Sidorov continued to receive advancement.

 He was vice-rector for humanities at Moscow State University from 1948 to 1952, where he taught a course on Russian imperialism.
 From 1949 to 1959, he became head of the department of Soviet history at MSU.
 He was deputy director (1952) and then director (1953–59) of the Institute of History of the Academy of Sciences of the USSR.

 From 1954 he was the editor of Istoricheskie zapiski in succession to Boris Grekov and he was on the editorial board of the Great Soviet Encyclopedia and the Soviet Historical Encyclopedia.
 He was instrumental in the publication of 18 volumes of documents on the 1905–07 Revolution and ten volumes on the October Revolution of 1917.